 “Never work for other people at what you do.”

-“Always remember that the reason you initially started working, was that there was something inside yourself that you felt that if you could manifest it in some way, you would understand more about yourself and how you coexist with the rest of the society.”
+“Always remember that the reason you initially started working was that there was something inside yourself that you felt that if you could manifest it in some way, you would understand more about yourself and how you coexist with the rest of the society.”

 “Go a little bit out of your depth.”

-For what I understood, ‘First, there are rules, then there is a room for amendments.’
+From what I understood, ‘First, there are rules, then there is a room for amendments.’

-We are humans, we cannot live by the commandments as we strive for better lives, evolve into something different from our previous generations.
+We are humans; we cannot live by the commandments as we strive for better lives, evolve into something different from our previous generations.

 Late 2006, I remember, my brother talked about ‘venting my feelings’ through a blog.
-I had a diary, a blog opened a world previously not seen.
+I had a diary, a blog that opened a world previously not seen.

-Looking back, I might not yet have a best-seller, or a regular column in a top newspaper nor am I a celebrity blogger.
+Looking back, I might not yet have a best-seller or a regular column in a top newspaper, nor am I a celebrity blogger.

-Instead, I have gotten to know myself better and that, trust me is a reward.
+Instead, I have gotten to know myself better and that, trust me, is a reward.